RHESSysML/RHESSysML_workshop/README.md

 4. In `notebook_templates`, run "rf_variable_importance.Rmd" or "gb_variable_importance.Rmd".
 For most use cases, **"rf_variable_importance.Rmd" is preferred**.

-5. In `shiny`, open "server.R" or "ui.R" using RStudio and hit "Run App".
+5. In `shiny`, open "shiny_app.R" using RStudio and hit "Run App".
 The app can also be run via the command line using `R -e “shiny::runApp(‘/shiny’)”`.

 ## Choosing a Model